Utah Skiing Made Easy

 Alta Ski Area | Scott Markewitz

 So you've mastered the bunny slopes.
 Great!
-Now, you're ready to take the chairlifts to new heights, but don't want to get caught without a comfortable easy way down.
+Now, you're ready to take the chairlifts to new heights, but don't want to get caught without a comfortable way down.
 Armed with skiing tips for beginners, maps and lifts make that an easy enough prospect.
 But are all green circle runs created equal?
 They are not.

 Alta promises a true alpine experience.